 Business priorities shift

-Rationalization should be part of governance, not a periodic emergency project.
+Rationalization should be part of governance, not something done only during emergencies.

 The Practical 5-Step Application Rationalization Framework